Whistleblowing and Complaints Policy

 PROTECTION FROM REPRISAL OR VICTIMISATION

-No member of staff will suffer a detriment or be disciplined for raising a genuine and legitimate concern, providing that they do so in good faith and following the Whistleblowing procedures.
+No whistleblowing individual will suffer a detriment or be disciplined for raising a genuine and legitimate concern, providing that they do so in good faith and following the whistleblowing procedures detailed in this Policy.